-Contrast Break the Haughty, where bad things happen to an arrogant person who had it coming, Break the Badass (when a super-strong person is put through the gutter), or the even worse variation, Kill the Cutie.
+Contrast Break the Haughty, where bad things happen to an arrogant person who had it coming, Break the Badass (when a super-strong person is put through the ringer), or the even worse variation, Kill the Cutie.
 Compare Break the Comedian, when the comedic relief gets made miserable.
 On the other hand, it may be possible to Heal the Cutie.

 - Audio & Radio